Traditions Return to Gonzaga Commencement Ceremonies

 To honor the Class of 2020, President Thayne McCulloh has invited all graduates and guests to return to campus for a celebration of their accomplishments.

 A Welcome Social for 2020 graduates and guests is set for late afternoon Saturday, May 7.
 A full array of events is planned for May 8, including a graduation Mass, breakfast and Celebration Ceremony at Spokane Veterans Memorial Arena.

 “One of the many painful consequences of the COVID-19 pandemic, which so suddenly disrupted our work and lives in March of 2020, was our inability to celebrate your class at an in-person Commencement,” McCulloh wrote.
 “While it was important to find a way to celebrate your achievements in a ‘virtual’ ceremony, we know it was not the kind of event any of us truly wanted for you and your family.

-Currently, there are no COVID-19 restrictions in place for these events, but the university’s Zag On resources notes: While we are confident that our ongoing mitigation efforts will continue to be successful, we also remain cognizant that COVID behaves unpredictably, and we may see upticks in case counts.
+Currently, there are no COVID-19 restrictions in place for these events, but the university’s website notes: While we are confident that our ongoing mitigation efforts will continue to be successful, we also remain cognizant that COVID behaves unpredictably, and we may see upticks in case counts.
 With that in mind, please be aware that these updated protocols are subject to change.

 Any protocol changes will be noted at www.gonzaga.edu/commencement.